openstack/keystone/doc/source/event_notifications.rst

 This will opt-out notifications for user creation, role assignment creation and successful authentications.
 For a list of event types that can be used, refer
 to: `Telemetry Measurements`_.

+By default, messages for the following authentication events are suppressed since they are too noisy: ``identity.authenticate.success``, ``identity.authenticate.pending`` and ``identity.authenticate.failed``.

 .. _Telemetry Measurements: http://docs.openstack.org/admin-guide/telemetry-measurements.html#openstack-identity